thommahoney/code-playground/README.md

-A playground for code tutorials and examples of how to do things in code.
+A playground for code tutorials and code examples.

 ## Tutorials